-BODY TEMPLES: Five of Macau's best hotel spas - St Regis Macau: The 38th-floor Iridium Spa is the highest in the city.
-Guests are treated to sweeping views and a chic interior with seven treatment rooms and a Thai massage room for the spa's signature 80-minute treatment. - Conrad Macau: The Bodhi Spa is Macau's only spa offering Indian Ayurvedic treatments.
-Beautiful oils are used to balance the body, mind and spirit through a range of treatments and massages based on body type as determined by Ayurvedic principles. - Wynn Macau: The richly decorated Spa at Encore pampers clients not just in one room but an entire private suite where they enjoy a steam room, sauna and hydrotherapy bath as well as their treatment.
+BODY TEMPLES: Five of Macau's best hotel spas St Regis Macau: The 38th-floor Iridium Spa is the highest in the city.
+Guests are treated to sweeping views and a chic interior with seven treatment rooms and a Thai massage room for the spa's signature 80-minute treatment.
+Conrad Macau: The Bodhi Spa is Macau's only spa offering Indian Ayurvedic treatments.
+Beautiful oils are used to balance the body, mind and spirit through a range of treatments and massages based on body type as determined by Ayurvedic principles.
+Wynn Macau: The richly decorated Spa at Encore pampers clients not just in one room but an entire private suite where they enjoy a steam room, sauna and hydrotherapy bath as well as their treatment.
 The ultimate is the Encore Signature Treatment, including a sixhand massage by three therapists.

 Galaxy Macau: The Banyan Tree Spa (pictured) is lauded as Macau's most luxurious.
 A traditional Asian-style interior of warm woods, bamboo and stone is the setting for its famous rainmist showers and steam baths, which precede the blissful body treatments.
 Ritz Carlton Macau: Opened in 2015, the Espa is among Macau's newest spas.
-Wow factor is provided by the expert pampering and modern decor based on Chinese and Portuguese architecture.
+Wow factor is provided by the expert pampering and modern decorbased on Chinese and Portuguese architecture.
 BY NINA KARNIKOWSKI Gadgets and travel accessories

+Smart sunnies

+Handmade in Italy, SEE eyewear has become hot property around the world, because of its lack of ostentatious branding, reasonable price and great design.
+The retro 4839 Sun model, with its square style and UV-protected sun lenses, could be the pick of the bunch.
+Available in a range of lens gradients and frame colours.
+About PGK317; seeeyewear.com.

+Film camera

-Film camera There's no denying the ease of use and high image quality of digital cameras, but for anyone wanting to get back into old-school 35mm photography, the fully manual Pentax K1000 is the way to go.
+There's no denying the ease of use and high image quality of digital cameras, but for anyone wanting to get back into old-school 35mm photography, the fully manual Pentax K1000 is the way to go.
 With all the basics and no intimidating extras, it's super easy to use and also virtually indestructible.
 From about PGK262; ebay.com.

+3

-Anti-crease shirt shuttle Ironing while on the road has to be on every traveller's list of their least favourite travel chores.
+Anti-crease shirt shuttle

+Ironing while on the road has to be on every traveller's list of their least favourite travel chores.
 So why not pack a few Patrona shirt shuttles with you?
 The inner folding board with its curved edges means that your shirt comes out sans creases, so you can go straight from on board, to the boardroom, looking like the consummate professional.
 About PGK124; patrona.com.

-Silent mouse You've got a mountain of work to get through on the plane, but you don't want to annoy your seat neighbour with constant clicking.
+You've got a mountain of work to get through on the plane, but you don't want to annoy your seat neighbour with constant clicking.
 Enter Logitech's M330 Silent Plus mouse, which is 90 per cent quieter than most.
 It has high-performance feet that slide quietly over the desktop, plus the smooth scroll wheel.
 About PGK96; logitech.com.